 Alternatives to coffee

-Some teas may be a good alternative for those who are allergic or intolerant to coffee.
+Some teas may be a good alternative for those allergic or intolerant to coffee.
 Tea leaves contain less caffeine than coffee beans, but they can still provide energy in the morning.

-If a person enjoys coffee but is sensitive to caffeine, there are alternatives made from chicory or roasted grains that can satisfy their morning habit while also providing the same roasted flavor as a cup of coffee.
+Suppose a person enjoys coffee but is sensitive to caffeine.
+In that case, alternatives made from chicory or roasted grains can satisfy their morning habit while also providing the same roasted flavor as a cup of coffee.
 Many people can replace coffee with non-caffeinated herbal teas of any kind.

 Is it possible for a caffeine allergy to cause complications?